-"Do animals go to heaven?
-I hear a lot about people going to heaven, but what happens to animals when they die?
-What does the bible tell us about the spiritual afterlife of animals?", (Question from Patricia Sutter).
+Can animals go to heaven?
+There is a lot of discussion about people going to heaven, but what happens to animals when they die?
+What does the bible tell us about where animals go for the afterlife?

 Animal life vastly outnumbers human life on this planet.
 This often leads us to wonder whether or not animals go to heaven.
 If animals don't go to heaven then where do they go?
 In other words, do animals have any kind of an afterlife?

-To understand whether or not animals go to heaven, we need to consider whether or not they can go to heaven.
-We know that heaven is a spiritual place, and not a building floating around in the sky.
+To understand whether or not animals go to heaven, we need to consider whether it's even possible that they can go to heaven.
+We know that heaven is a spiritual place, and not accessible in flesh bodies.
 Therefore, to be able to go to heaven, an animal would need some kind of spiritual soul that continues on after death.

 Solomon helps us to understand whether or not animals have souls in Ecclesiastes 3.18-22.
 He starts by speaking of the nature of flesh man, and how that he is like the animals of the earth, "I said in mine heart concerning the estate of the sons of men, that God might manifest them, and that they might see that they themselves are beasts" (Ecclesiastes 3.18 KJV bible).

 Solomon tells us that in the end, flesh man is nothing more than an animal.
 Some of us might have lofty notions of ourselves, but we are frail creature of flesh and blood.
 By our nature we live according to our own self-interests and desires.

 The end of both flesh man and animal is the same, and all are equal in death.
 Flesh man has no place above the beasts of the earth, because all are born, strive, and inevitably return to the dust, "All go unto one place; all are of the dust, and all turn to dust again" (Ecclesiastes 3.20 KJV bible).